 - Cabinet Paint – this is the type of paint I used.
 It was only $35 per gallon and I only used half of it (and I have a TON of cabinets).
 Like I said earlier, I mixed a Benjamin Moore color (winter’s gate) into this paint.

-- General Finishes Top Coat – I love this top coat because it does not yellow as it dries.
+- Polycrylic top coat– I love this top coat because it does not yellow as it dries.
 Be careful because some polyurethane’s tend to do this.

 - remove drawers and door fronts

-- wipe cabinets and all cabinet surfaces down with a Clorox wipe and then dry with a lint free cloth
+- wipe cabinets and all cabinet surfaces down with a Clorox wipe or degreaser and then dry with a lint free cloth

 - spray the cabinet drawers and door fronts with first coat